mtkluc/Project1/README.md

 ## Overview

-This project analyzes flight data using the Amadeus and Meteonomic APIs to determine the percentage of flights that leave on time, seasonal variations in flight performance, and the impact of external factors such as weather and school holidays.
+This project analyzes flight data using the Amadeus, Meteonomic and BTS APIs to determine the percentage of flights that leave on time, seasonal variations in flight performance, and the impact of external factors such as weather and school holidays.
 The project also identifies popular travel destinations for locals and the cheapest flights available for top destinations.

 ## Features